software-mansion-labs/expo-brownfield-target/README.md

 - Enables easy integration with the Expo project via config plugin interface
 - Enables building the brownfield as an XCFramework or an AAR which simplifies usage in the native projects
 - Customizable through file templates and the config plugin options
-- Supports navigating out of React Native view
+- Supports navigating out of React Native view and communication between the brownfield and native apps

-**Note:** Our goal is maximum customizability, so if you feel like anything else needs to be customizable, please feel free to cut an issue.
+**Note:** Our goal is maximum customizability, so if you feel like anything else needs to be customizable, please feel free to cut an issue or a discussion.

 <a name="compat"></a>
 ## Platform & Expo SDK compatibility